l0uisgrange/ada-2025-project/README.md

 2. Open a terminal and execute `python -m venv /PATH/TO/PROJECT/.venv` to create a virtual environment
 3. Execute `pip install -r requirements.txt` to install the project dependencies

 _Note: the datasets will be downloaded automatically from [Kaggle](https://www.kaggle.com/datasets/fejwiehf3928uhcwa/ada-2025-project-bald) when running the Notebook._

-## 🗄️ Project structure
+## 🗄️ Project structure (to update)

 ```
 ├── ... cache             # Cached datasets files
 ├── archive               # Archive files
 ├── src                   # Source code
 │   ├── clustering.py
 │   ├── consts.py